SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-28-chocolate-giraffe.md

 Now, I love [_trompe l'&oelig;il_](https://en.wikipedia.org/wiki/Trompe-l%27%C5%93il) food
 nonsense as well as the next guy.  <sup id="fn3a">[[3]](#fn3)</sup> But this 8.3ft (2.53m) tall chocolate giraffe is some next-level stuff.
+For one thing, "life-sized chocolate giraffe" is another of those phrases I never thought would be useful in actual practice.
+Yet, here we are.

 Unlike nearly all of Instagram, the video is actually worth a quick watch if only to appreciate the excellence of his art.

 For me, it's a lot like watching the Olympics: while I am possibly the least sports-interested male in North America, the Olympics are interesting to watch people